Earth Notes: Banking to Green - Becoming an Energy Efficiency Nerd (2017)Updated 2023-08-16.

 It turns out that in any of those, being able to do more with less, and turn out something tens or hundreds of times faster than your rivals, is a well-rewarded skill.

-I used to run banks of computers eg Sun workstations of sufficient age that on one clear-out I had a long discussion with the Science Museum in London as to whether they might like to move my production equipment straight to a glass cabinet ... they did not have the space, alas!
+I used to run banks of computers such as Sun workstations of sufficient age that on one clear-out I had a long discussion with the Science Museum in London as to whether they might like to move my production equipment straight to a glass cabinet ...
+They did not have the space, alas!

-Those workstations used to chomp up the kWh like nobody's business, and in summer I would end up with a cooling problem.
+Those workstations used to chomp up the kWh like nobody's business.
+In summer I would end up with a cooling problem.
 In winter even in an old house I was never in danger of frost damage either.

 A few years ago I suddenly saw my energy bills as another performance metric that I could tweak just like optimising Lehman Brothers' derivatives calculations that I was nominally paid squillions to do.